wallarm/product-documentation/docs/latest/user-guides/dashboards/owasp-api-top-ten.md

   </div>
 </div>

+## Threat assessment

+Wallarm estimates the risk for each API threat based on applied **security controls** and discovered vulnerabilities:

+* **Red** - it happens if there are no security controls applied or your APIs have active high risk vulnerabilities.
+* **Yellow** - it happens if security controls are only partially applied or your APIs have active medium or low risk vulnerabilities.
+* **Green** indicates that your APIs are protected and do not have open vulnerabilities.

+## Wallarm security controls for OWASP API 2023

 Wallarm security platform provides full-fledged protection against OWASP API Security Top 10 2023 by the following security controls:

 | OWASP API Top 10 threat 2023 | Wallarm security controls |